PracticeCraft/spirit/README.md

 ## Usage

+Make sure you have Elixir 1.17 and Erlang/OTP 27 installed.
+The recommended method of installation is via [asdf](https://asdf-vm.com/).

 To start using Spirit, clone this repo (or fork it first if you would like).
 Then, the workflow should go as follows: